eltonarunga/Stylo/README.md

-# Stylo - AI Headshot Generator
+# Stylo

-Stylo is a web-based application that uses generative AI to transform your selfies into professional-looking headshots.
+Stylo is a web-based application that uses generative AI (Google's Gemini/Nanobanana) to transform your selfies into professional-looking headshots.
 Upload a photo, choose your desired style, and let our AI do the rest.

 ## Features